 If you're thinking about earning an online master's degree in science education, this article is the perfect place to start.
 Consider this ranking the starting line for your journey to an accredited, quality, affordable online degree.
-In fact, using this article as a resource to choose the best school for your needs might even help you get to that finish line even faster!
+In fact, using this article as a resource to choose the best school for your needs might even help you get to that finish line faster!

 Many middle and high school teachers enter the workforce after their bachelor's degree, relying on a specific subject major for their success.
 For example, young science and math teachers may have earned a B.S. in Mathematics, Physics, Biology, or the like, but that doesn't mean they understand learning theories or best instructional practices.
 By continuing your education through a graduate program, you can augment your subject-specific expertise with a broader understanding of teaching methods.
 You might even find yourself in a position to earn advanced positions in schools, acquire an administrative job, or even switch to a career at a community college.
-For our more general resource, see our cheap online college ranking.

 Note: This article may contain sponsored links intended to help you connect with programs easily.